 Working Location: Location is based on a percentage of where work time is spent.

-Hours and Benefits: Full-time Non-Exempt position (40 hrs/week).
-Typical work schedule: Mon-Fri, 9am – 5pm, but occasional evening and weekend work required.
-Benefits include 21 days paid PTO, medical, dental, Life, LTD and vision insurance.
-Eligible for 403(b) retirement plan immediately and 4% salary matching benefits after one year.
+Full-time Exempt position (40 hrs/week).
+Typical work schedule: Mon-Fri, 9am – 5:30pm, but occasional evening and weekend work required.
+Benefits include 21 days paid time off (PTO), medical, dental, Life, LTD and vision insurance.
+Eligible for 403(b) retirement plan immediately and 4% salary matching benefits after one year

 Minimum Education Required